 - Do you prefer to have a day full of activities and hate having free time as you are not sure how to spend it?

-- Do you find it difficult to make decisions, preferring others to do it for you?
+- Do you find it challenging to make decisions, preferring others to do it for you?

-- Do you prefer an authoritarian boss who lays out very strict rules for you to follow rather than a more laid back boss who likes delegating responsibility and decision making to you?
+- Do you prefer an authoritarian boss who lays out stringent rules for you to follow rather than a more laid-back boss who likes delegating responsibility and decision-making to you?